Thelius42/thelius42.github.io/index.md

 ### Phase 2

 For the second phase, I focused on the administrative pages of the site.
 I created a page for modifying each of the classes and students tables.
 Upon launch, the entries for each table are listed.
 This is using php to pull a basic GET query on the table and listing the contents in a bootstrap table output.
-Below is the table syntax code:
+Below is the table syntax code and a screenshot of the result:

 ```markdown
 echo "<tr>";